Renters and tenants need to be aware of their obligations when renting. They also should take safeguards to protect their interests.

 Ask yourself if you need to enter into a fixed or periodic tenancy

 Your landlord may offer you either a fixed-term or periodic tenancy.
 A fixed-term tenancy has a specified end date, whereas a periodic tenancy continues (typically on a month to month basis) until it is brought to an end.
 Fixed-term tenancies that are not renewed “roll over” into periodic tenancies at the end of the fixed-term.
 It will usually be better for a tenant to have a fixed-term tenancy (fixed-term tenancies are generally more secure and they also fix the rent, so it can’t be raised unexpectedly).
 Sometimes, though, you might prefer a periodic tenancy.
 For example, a periodic tenancy doesn’t commit you to, say, a full year’s rent at a price you may not be comfortable you will be able to afford.
 It also gives you more flexibility about looking for a new home (because the tenancy can typically be brought to an end on a month’s notice).
-You can enter into a periodic tenancy at the commencement of the tenancy by stating a move in date with no expiry date.
+You can enter into a periodic tenancy at the commencement of the tenancy by stating a move-in date with no expiry date.

 If you intend to sub-let the property, ask the landlord

 Tenants often rent properties with a view of sub-letting a spare room.
-Typically, under tenancy agreements, you cannot sub-let whole or part of the premises without the consent of the landlord.
+Typically, under tenancy agreements, you cannot sub-let the whole or part of the premises without the consent of the landlord.
 Such consent must however not be unreasonably withheld.
 If you are thinking of sub-letting a spare room, you should seek consent from the landlord in writing first before entering into the tenancy agreement.
-This will help you avoid any disputes with the landlord in relation to sub-letting during your tenancy.
-You should also ensure that you sub-let to someone who you can trust and is responsible – because you will usually be responsible for any acts or omissions by them that breach the tenancy agreement.
+This will help you mimimise disputes with the landlord in relation to sub-letting during your tenancy.
+You should also ensure you sub-let to someone who you can trust and is responsible – because you will usually be responsible for any acts or omissions by them that breach the tenancy agreement.